itsmeichigo/DateTimePicker/README.md

 - Picker view as a separate view, to be added in `viewDidLoad`
 - Constraint-based UI
-- Option to select month (UI idea needed)
+- Option to select month / year (UI idea needed)

 ## Requirements